Cops Kill People: Canton Police Officer Who Killed Frank Tyson Exposed As Thief And Liar, Department Concerned

 Just one week ago, BOSSIP reported on the death of 53-year-old Frank Tyson at the hands of a police officer in Canton, Ohio.
 He was approached by officers after it was disclosed that he allegedly crashed his car into a power line and left the scene to drink at a nearby bar.

-There was a struggle as officers attempted to arrest Tyson and found himself trapped under the knee of a then unnamed deputy yelling “I can’t breathe”.
-However, according to the new report by Cleveland19, not only has the officer in question been identified it has also been revealed that he lied to the department during the process of becoming a police officer.
+There was a struggle as officers attempted to arrest Tyson and found himself trapped under the knee of a then unnamed deputy yelling “I can’t breathe.”
+However, according to the new report by Cleveland19, not only has the officer in question been identified, but it has also been revealed that he lied to the department during the process of becoming a police officer.

 Officer Camden Burch was fired from his job at Target for stealing and failed to acknowledge his crime to the department in 2022.
 Here’s what Investigator P. Johnson wrote in his assessment of Burch following an extended probationary period.